CAN WE USE FIRE ESCAPES?

 Many fire departments in large urban areas still use fire escapes for entry, rescue, ventilation, portable standpipe operations and egress.
 Due to safety concerns, some fire departments prohibit members from using fire escapes altogether, but that doesn't mean their members shouldn't be familiar with them.

 For departments that are discouraged from using fire escapes, familiarization with them usually takes a back seat when it comes to training.
 Fire departments having an SOG/SOP on prohibiting the use of fire escapes does not mean their members shouldn't have some basic knowledge on identifying the types of fire escapes and how to safely operate on them.
 There are three major types of fire escapes:

 * Standard with mechanical street drop ladders, gooseneck ladders and counterbalance stairways.

 * Exterior screened stairways are the safest, usually with a wide screened exterior stairway that goes from top floor to street.

-* Party balconies have no stairway/ladder.
-A horizontal escape route out of the fire apartment to the adjacent one.
+* Party balconies have no stairway or ladder.
+It's used as a horizontal escape route from one apartment to an adjacent one.